Chaomeng-Lu/ICVul/README.md

 # ICVul Dataset Project

 This project is designed to extract, analyze, and filter CVEs (Common Vulnerabilities and Exposures) from the National Vulnerability Database (NVD) and then associate them with fix commits from GitHub open-source repositories.
-By using the SZZ algorithm, it identifies Vulnerable Commit Changes (VCCs) and extracts relevant commit information.
+By using the SZZ algorithm, it identifies Vulnerability Contributing Commits (VCCs) and extracts relevant commit information.

 ![DatasetS](https://github.com/user-attachments/assets/4cf6eb9b-d82d-436f-b9aa-b9cf15c4886d)